 5889 respondents (26 % adolescents) completed the last data wave.

-Covid-19 code books for the seven data waves (in Danish)
+Covid-19 code books for the eight data waves (in Danish)